QuestNetwork/quest-vibes-js/README.md

 It synchronizes a multimedia library with reviews and comments. and (encrypted) offer chunks of data to provide media between peers in Quest Network channels.

+Offers a decentralized streaming service that pays creators for content by percentage of content consumed.

 ## License

 GNU AGPLv3